testcontainers/testcontainers-go/docs/index.md

 ## About

-TestContainers is popular in Java, but there are other langauges as well.
+TestContainers is popular in Java, but there are other languages as well.
 This is the Go implementation.

 The project is opensource and you can have a look at the code on